G-Grossi/COSC_5P30/README.md

 ## Rule Discovery with GP

-Inspired by the AMIE[1], EDMAR[2], and EVODA[3] systems to mine rules, this project uses a genetic program (GP) to mine Horn like rules on the YAGO2 dataset.
+Inspired by the AMIE[1], EDMAR[2], and EVODA[3] systems to mine rules in Knowledge Graphs, this project uses a genetic program (GP) to mine Horn like rules on the YAGO2 dataset.
 This project investigates if the length of a rule affects the GP's ability to mine rules efficiently (measured in average time of a training run) and to mine rules of quality (measured using the fitness defined in the EDMAR system, see below).

 An example of a rule of length 3 mined in this project: